 In planning your project, please keep in mind the following:

-- Call early - Make an appointment with a Planner at least 2 days prior to your desired appointment date.
-Complete applications are scheduled on the ADRB agenda on a first-come, first-served basis.
+- Contact staff early - Make an appointment with a Planner at least 2 days prior to your desired appointment date.
+Complete applications are scheduled on the ADRB agenda on a first-come first-served basis.

-- File the application early - The dates listed as Final Filing Deadlines (PDF) are the last possible dates for submitting applications for a given meeting date.
-To ensure that your application can be accepted for the ADRB agenda you request, make an appointment to submit your application on a date well in advance of the final filing deadline.
+- File the application early - To increase chances that your application will be scheduled for your desired ADRB meeting date, make an appointment to submit your application on a date well in advance of the final filing deadline.
 The ADRB requires that only complete applications be accepted.
-If you wait to submit on the Final Filing Deadline and the application is not complete, it will not be possible for the application to be submitted for that particular meeting agenda.
+If you wait to submit on the final filing deadline and the application is not complete, it may not be possible for the application to be submitted for that particular meeting agenda.

 Filing an ADRB Application

 Step 1: Pre-Application Meeting with a Planner - A pre-application meeting with a Planner to review an application is required.
-A half hour pre-application meeting is included in the ADRB application fee; only one meeting should be necessary in most instances.
+A half hour pre-application meeting is included in the ADRB application fee; only one meeting should be necessary in most circumstances.
 This meeting will be used to review one set of plans and required application materials.
 If additional meetings with a Planner are needed, the cost of staff time will be charged.
-Call the Planning Office at 650-375-7422 to schedule an appointment (the clerical staff is able to set appointments).
+Call the Planning Office at 650-375-7422 to schedule an appointment, our front counter staff are happy to set appointments.

 Step 2: Submittal to the Planning Office - No appointments are required to submit for ADRB review once you have completed the pre-application meeting with Planning staff.
 Please note that all required application materials must be submitted at this time.
-As noted above, incomplete applications will require scheduling at a future ADRB meeting date.
+As noted above, incomplete applications may cause scheduling delays for your ADRB meeting date.
 Please remember to inform the property owner / occupant of the property that each individual ADRB member will conduct a site visit in advance of the scheduled meeting.
 If there are any site access restrictions, please inform staff of this early in the ADRB process.

 If you have questions about the application requirements, please call the Planning Office at 650-375-7422.

-Note: The ADRB requires that all applications for a new house have a Preliminary Review (PDF) by the ADRB at a scheduled meeting before a formal application may be submitted.
-If you wish to receive ADRB preliminary comments on any other type of application, you may also submit for the Preliminary Review.
+Note: The ADRB process involves all applications for a new house receiving a Preliminary Review (PDF) by the ADRB at a scheduled meeting before a formal application may be submitted.
+If you wish to receive ADRB preliminary comments on any other type of application (which can be beneficial in developing your plans towards a successful approval), you may also submit for the Preliminary Review.

 Key Dates for ADRB Applicants

-During the ADRB review process and unlike administrative review, Planning staff will prepare the public notice, which is required to be mailed to property owners within a 500-ft radius from the project site.
-It is the responsibility of the applicant to ensure the mailings are sent out on or before the deadline provided to you in the Key Dates document (DF).
+During the ADRB review process, Planning staff will prepare the public notice, which is required to be mailed to property owners within a 500-ft radius from the project site 15 days prior to the scheduled ADRB meeting.